bsolomon1124/misc/PyPIGuide.md

 `packages` | It’s required to list the packages to be included in your project.
 Although they can be listed manually, `setuptools.find_packages` finds them automatically.
 Use the `exclude` keyword argument to omit packages that are not intended to be released and installed. | `find_packages()` takes a source directory and two lists of package name patterns to exclude and include.
 If omitted, the source directory defaults to the same directory as the setup script.
 A common specification is `packages=find_packages(exclude=['contrib', 'docs', 'tests*'])`.
 `install_requires` | Specify what dependencies a project minimally needs to run.
 More on declaring dependencies [here](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-dependencies). | **When the project is installed by pip, this is the specification that is used to install its dependencies.**
 `python_requires` | If your project only runs on certain Python versions, setting the `python_requires` argument to the appropriate [PEP 440 version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers) string will prevent pip from installing the project on other Python versions. | Some [examples](https://packaging.python.org/tutorials/distributing-packages/#python-requires) from the docs.
+`download_url` | A link to a hosted file with your repository's code. | Github will host this for you, but only if you create a git tag.
+In your repository, type: `git tag 0.1 -m "Adds a tag so that we can put this on PyPI."`.
+Then, type `git tag` to show a list of tags — you should see 0.1 in the list.
+Type `git push --tags origin master` to update your code on Github with the latest tag information.
+Github creates tarballs for download at `https://github.com/{username}/{module_name}/archive/{tag}.tar.gz`.

 Note that the above list is not exhaustive.
 Other kwargs include `scripts`, `data_files`, and `package_data`.